waimea-bbridgeman/200dtd-potteryTracking-project/docs/1-sprint-1-prototype.md

 Giving my V2 prototype to my end-user this was some feedback that was raised:
 > Increase the amount of glazes that can be added to 7 or so

-> Add the total amount of layers to be done
+> Add the total amount of layers done

 ### Changes / Improvements

 I made the glazes box into a dropdown that should create another one below it when filled in so that more glazes can be added.
 I also made another box in the "add piece" form that allows my end-user to add the total amount of planned glazes for the piece.

-<iframe style="border: 1px solid rgba(0, 0, 0, 0.1);" width="450" height="800" src="https://embed.figma.com/proto/h1WEgzJ1t517FIH7K2vcqM/V3?node-id=1-443&p=f&scaling=min-zoom&content-scaling=fixed&page-id=0%3A1&embed-host=share" allowfullscreen></iframe>

 ---

 ## Refined UI Prototype

-Having established the layout of the UI screens, the prototype was refined visually, in terms of colour, fonts, etc.

-This Figma demo shows the UI with refinements applied:

-*FIGMA REFINED PROTOTYPE - PLACE THE FIGMA EMBED CODE HERE - MAKE SURE IT IS SET SO THAT EVERYONE CAN ACCESS IT*

-### Testing

-Replace this text with notes about what you did to test the UI flow and the outcome of the testing.

-### Changes / Improvements

-Replace this text with notes any improvements you made as a result of the testing.

-*FIGMA IMPROVED REFINED PROTOTYPE - PLACE THE FIGMA EMBED CODE HERE - MAKE SURE IT IS SET SO THAT EVERYONE CAN ACCESS IT*
+<iframe style="border: 1px solid rgba(0, 0, 0, 0.1);" width="450" height="800" src="https://embed.figma.com/proto/h1WEgzJ1t517FIH7K2vcqM/V3?node-id=1-443&p=f&scaling=min-zoom&content-scaling=fixed&page-id=0%3A1&embed-host=share" allowfullscreen></iframe>

 ---

 ## Sprint Review

-Replace this text with a statement about how the sprint has moved the project forward - key success point, any things that didn't go so well, etc.
+Completing my design with feedback and additions from my end-user I can be sure that the finished product will pretty much satisfy their wants/needs.
+Some small changes are sure to be needed as my end-user may change their mind about the color etc. Getting my prototype to be easy to use and not have silly ways to get to pages was a key success point and should mean I have less work to do in the next sprint.